ZhiruiJiang98/RealTimeTransaction/README.md

       <br> `skeema diff -p`
       <br> `skeema push -p`
 4. Facilitate the database with the data (`DBTestExmaple.sql`)
-5. modify the required environment variables in the `service.yml` file in the `TransactionServiceLambda` folder
+5. Modify the required environment variables in the `service.yml` file in the `TransactionServiceLambda` folder

 ### Project setup